marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 	$ touch vimrc
 	$ git init .

 Now you need to go back to your home directory and [symlink][8] the `vimrc` file.
-This way you get to use your `.vimrc` file normally while still get all the advantages of versionning with Git.
+This way you get to use your `.vimrc` file normally while still get all the advantages of versioning with Git.

 	$ ln -s ~/.vim/vimrc ~/.vimrc